Queenborough-in-Sheppey

 Queenborough-in-Sheppey was a municipal borough in Kent, England from 1968 to 1974.
-It was created by a merger of the Municipal Borough of Queenborough with Sheerness Urban District and Sheppey Rural District, and occupied the entire Isle of Sheppey.
+It contained the parish of Queenborough in Sheppey.
+It was created on 1 April 1968 by a merger of the Municipal Borough of Queenborough with Sheerness Urban District and Sheppey Rural District, and occupied the entire Isle of Sheppey.
+In 1971 it had a population of 31,590.
 It incorporated the following parishes: